Economic policies of Andreas Papandreou: Second administration (1985–1989)

 In 1985, Papandreou began his second administration with a comfortable majority in parliament and increased constitutional powers due to the favorable outcome of constitutional crisis.

 In 1985, Papandreou's government applied to the EEC for a $1.75 billion loan to deal with the widening foreign trade deficit (8.7% of GDP).
 However, the EEC imposed the implementation of a package of economic stabilization measures as a precondition for the loan.
 The stabilization package, implemented by Simitis as minister of Finance, included a 15% devaluation of the Greek currency (drachma), posed limits on government borrowing, and monetary policy became more strict, wages ceased to follow inflation, some tax exemptions were eliminated, effectively the incomes dropped to pre-1980 levels.
 As a result of the stabilization program introduced in 1985, public consumption fell by an average of 2.2% and public investment decreased by 18.2% on average in 1986 and 1987.

 Papandreou touted the loan as a life savior for the economy of Greece because if they had not, then the International Monetary Fund (IMF) would have imposed much more strict and severe austerity measures.
 Moreover, Greece signed the Single European Act in February 1986, which required the member states to deregulate and reduce state intervention in economic life for the formation of a single EEC market by 1992.
 Simitis' policies had the intended outcome, with the inflation reduced from 23% in 1986 to 13.5% in 1988, and the Public Sector Borrowing Requirement fell from approximately 18% of GDP in 1985 to 13% of GDP in 1987.
 However, Papandreou was shaken by a widespread backlash, with long-running strikes and demonstrations by farmers and major unions in early 1987.
 With the elections approaching, Papandreou forced Simitis to resign from his ministerial position in November 1987, and the reforms were abandoned towards a relaxation of monetary and fiscal policies, effectively violating the loan agreement.
 The lifting of the austerity measures by 1988 led to a relaxation of income policy.
 Overall, Greece started to fall last in terms of convergence with EEC goals, economic competitiveness, dependence on EEC and state subsidies, investment, inflation, and growth.
+The Greek economy was again on the verge of bankruptcy, this time with a warning of expulsion from the president of European Commission, Jacques Delors, unless a correction course was implemented, while the European press at the time described Greece as "black sheep".